How to sell digital downloadable products with WooCommerce

 And these options are controlled by the checkboxes you have next to the product data:

-On the other hand, this means that you could sell virtual products that are or aren’t downloadable.
-Non-downloadable products are usually services, memberships or even pre-sales.
+On the other hand, this means that with WooCommerce you could sell virtual products that are or aren’t downloadable.
+Non-downloadable products are usually services, memberships or personal coaching.
 Additionally, the virtual products can be used for donations and crowdfunding campaigns.
 As for virtual downloadable products, they are the pure digital products.

 If you want to sell digital products in WordPress, it may be a good idea to make them feel tangible.

-In terms of business strategy, downloadable products are a hit.
-Their marginal cost is almost zero.
+In terms of business strategy, downloadable products have their benefits.
+For start, their marginal cost is almost zero.
 This means that the production costs for one copy or a hundred copies or an eBooks is the same.
 All your efforts are focused on the two ends of a sale, production, and marketing.

 This may seem like a small distinction, but when we cut out the logistics costs, your reach is unlimited.
 No matter where your customers are if you can provide them value, you can sell your product.